muratk3n/thirdwave/en/README.md

 It definitely feels like Texas' time has come to swing the other way, towards the left, towards more regulation..
 One side regulates, the other deregulates.. long-run avg lands somewhere in the middle.
-We need both sides (I will root for one side, Im saying overall).
+We need both sides (I will root for one side, jus saying overall).

 ---